 Central Piedmont remains open, however, its campuses and centers will be accessible only to employees whose presence is required to perform essential functions related to the operations and business of the college.

 Read the complete message at cpcc.edu/coronavirus.

 General Forensics Certificate

 The American Academy of Applied Forensics (AAAF) uses the National Institute of Justice (NIJ) model — Every Scene, Every Time — as a foundation for its General Forensics curriculum.

 The program is designed to prepare the generalist crime scene investigator as well as provide advanced training for the veteran and specialist crime scene investigator.
 Courses are taught by nationally known forensic experts in such fields as bloodstain pattern analysis, forensic anthropology, forensic entomology, crime scene photography, and numerous facets of latent evidence.

-The AAAF offers a professional certificate in General Forensics.
-Students are awarded this certificate after completing the following classes:
+The AAAF offers a professional certificate in General Forensics, awarded after completing the following classes:

 Required core classes: